richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 <a name="FR4">FR4.</a> CAPA MUST support a way to opt-out of garbage collection at the point of cluster creation.

-<a name="FR5">FR5.</a> CAPI MUST not allow me to delete a cluster fullt until garbage collection has occurred.
+<a name="FR5">FR5.</a> CAPI MUST not allow me to delete a cluster fully until garbage collection has occurred.

 <a name="FR6">FR6.</a> CAPA SHOULD provide a way for me to opt-in or opt-out a cluster from garbage collection AFTER it has been created.

 ### Non-Functional

-<a name="NFR8">NFR8.</a> CAPA MUST be able to easily add additional AWS resource cleanup in the future.
+<a name="NFR8">NFR8.</a> CAPA MUST be able to easily add additional AWS resource clean up in the future.

 <a name="NFR9">NFR9.</a> Unit tests MUST exist for new garbage collection code.